otoolep/questdb.io/website/blog/2020-05-12-interesting-things-we-learned-about-sums.md

 #### Results

-We ran each query several times for both QuestDB and Clickhouse and took the best result.
+We ran each query several times for both QuestDB and Clickhouse and kept the best result.

 Without null values, both databases sum naively at roughly the same speed.
-When using Kahan summation, QuestDB performs at the same speed while Clickhouse suffers from a performance hit of ~40%.
+With Kahan summation, QuestDB performs at the same speed while Clickhouse's performance drops by ~40%.

 ![alt-text](assets/kahan-naive-not-null.png)

-With null values, Clickhouse's performance degrades by 28% and 50% for naive and Kahan summation, respectively.
+As we include null values, Clickhouse's performance degrades by 28% and 50% for naive and Kahan summation, respectively.

 ![alt-text](assets/kahan-naive-null.png)